Knowledge Cube is a concept and method to conduct a KM analysis.

 What is Knowledge Management software or system?

 Peter Senge said that Knowledge is the ability to make effective decisions and take effective action.
 The DACH Knowledge Management Glossary defines knowledge as: Knowledge arises through an individual process of changing cognitive structures and enables actions.
 Knowledge in the narrower sense is always tied to people.
+We use the simple and short definition that knowledge is only what is in peoples heads at one given moment in time.

 This is a promise claimed by many software vendors that their technology will allow you to work more efficiently by providing a «knowledge-sharing» IT platform.
-They say that it will boost your team’s productivity, cut down time wastage and increase employee efficiency and engagement!
+They say that it will boost your team’s productivity, cut down time waste and increase employee efficiency and engagement!

-If you want to fail a KM project and put your career at risk, listen to them.
+Our humble advice: If you want to fail a KM project and put your career at risk, listen to them.